NASA-PDS/pds-view/registry/registry-ui/README.txt

 following commands:

 % mvn site
-% maven pdf
 % mvn package -Dservice.endpoint={URL} -DskipTests=true

-The project still relies on Maven 1 functionality to generate the PDF form of the documentation.
 Replace the {URL} placeholder with URL for the Registry Service.
 It should end with ".../registry/".

 For ease of deployment to an Apache Tomcat Server, use the